uio-bmi/immuneML/docs/source/galaxy/galaxy_import_remote_data.rst

 How to import data from VDJdb into an immuneML Receptor- or SequenceDataset
 ---------------------------------------------------------------------------

+See `this example Galaxy history <https://galaxy.immuneml.uio.no/u/immuneml/h/create-vdjdb-dataset>`_ showing how to retrieve data from VDJdb and turn it into an immuneML sequence or receptor dataset.

 Retrieving the dataset
 ^^^^^^^^^^^^^^^^^^^^^^
 Under 'Get Remote Data', use the Retrieve data from VDJdb tool to search for the desired dataset.